Pioneer packs

 Day 1:

-From this lovely campsite you start your trip on the Gudenå River.
-You're away from civilisation and the first place you come to is Gudenå Camping, located in Brestenbro - here you have to pay a small fee for a pitch.
+From this lovely spot you start your trip on the Gudenåen.
+You are completely away from civilization and the first place you come to is Gudenå Camping, located in Brestenbro - here you have to pay a small fee for mooring.
 They have a nice cafeteria here.

 The stretch towards Voervadsbro is one of the river's most beautiful.
 After Vestbirk Camping, keep right and sail through a small canal (remember to keep right).
-You'll pass through the upper part of Naldal Lake and into Vestbirk Lake, where you'll pass through another canal.
+You'll pass through the upper part of Naldal Lake and into Vestbirk Lake, where you'll pass through a canal again.
 You'll reach Vestbirk Hydroelectric Power Station, which is definitely worth a visit.
-At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carriages.
+At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carts.

-When you arrive at Voervadsbro Teltplads, you'll set up camp for the night - don't miss the restaurant Det Lille Røgeri.
-It is located a 5 min. walk from the campsite.
+When you arrive at Voervadsbro Teltplads, set up camp for the night - don't miss the restaurant Det Lille Røgeri.
+It is located 5 min. walk from the campsite.
 In the restaurant, which is also a shop, you can eat your fill of delicacies.
-In the shop you can buy Italian specialities, smoked trout and homemade fish cakes in addition to a few groceries.
+In the shop you can buy Italian specialties, smoked trout and homemade fish cakes in addition to a few groceries.
 You can order picnic baskets in advance.
 Groceries or breakfast can be delivered to the site by contacting Sdr.
-Vissing Torvehal no later than 16.00 the day before.
+Vissing Torvehal no later than 16:00 the day before.

 Day 2:

-You have about 1.5 hours sailing time to Klostermølle.
-This stretch is one of the river's most beautiful experiences.
+You have about 1.5 hours sailing time to Klostermølle This stretch is one of the river's most beautiful experiences.
 You sail through jungle-like vegetation, narrow passages and wide rapids.
-It's important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
-Just before you arrive at Klostermølle, you'll sail on the Klosterkanalen canal.
+It is important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
+Just before you arrive at Klostermølle, you will sail on the Klosterkanal.

-When you arrive at Klostermølle Teltplads, you will need to pull the canoes onto the shore as there is a canoe carry-over.
-Remember to use the designated canoe trolleys for this.
+When you arrive at Klostermølle campsite, you will need to pull the canoes onto the shore as there is a canoe carry-over.
+Remember to use the designated canoe carts for this.

-Klostermølle is definitely worth a visit.
-Here is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
-You can also see an old drying barn for cardboard production, an exhibition about history and nature, as well as a bird tower with a beautiful view of Mossø.
-Here you will also find the path to Sukkertoppen, which is 108 metres high.
+Klostermølle is worth a visit in any case.
+There is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
+You can also see an old drying barn for cardboard production, an exhibition about history and nature, and a bird tower with a beautiful view of Mossø.
+Here you will also find the path to Sukkertoppen, which is 108 meters high.
 From the top there is a magnificent view.

-The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilets and tables/benches in both places.
+The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilet and tables/benches in both places.

 To get to Ry, you need to cross Birksø.
 To cross Birksø, keep left in Åløbet.
-A canal has been established here for a short crossing - remember to use the designated canoe carriages, which will typically be on the other side.
-If you then turn right, you will arrive at Ry boat harbour, the rowing club and Skimminghøj Teltplads, where the canoe must be returned by 16:00.
+Here there is a canal established for a short crossing - remember to use the designated canoe carts, which will typically be on the other side.
+If you then turn right, you will arrive at Ry Boat Harbor, the rowing club and Skimminghøj Teltplads, where the canoe must be returned by 16:00.

 Pioneer package 3 days